How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Type of Error Description

-High Placement of V1 and V2 Leads placed too high can change P, R, and T waves.
+High placement of V1 and V2 Leads placed too high can change P, R, and T waves.

-Artifacts in Recordings Noise or movement can mimic abnormal rhythms, leading to misdiagnosis.
+Artifacts in recordings Noise or movement can mimic abnormal rhythms, leading to misdiagnosis.

 Ignoring Calibration